networked-aframe/networked-aframe/readme.md

 Features
 --------
-* Includes everything you need to create multiplayer / social WebVR apps and games.
+* Includes everything you need to create multi-user WebVR apps and games.
 * WebRTC with no experience required.
 Take advantage of low-latency, peer-to-peer networking over UDP with minimal effort.
 * Audio streaming to let your users talk in-app.
 * Bandwidth sensitive.
 Only sends network updates when a synced component has changed.
 Option to compress network updates.